marlonmunozm-ui/carry-local-protocol/README.md

 forward the flag.
 The design is homogeneous, asynchronous (no global clock), race-free by construction, and scales with linear area O(m).

+## Note on the clock in the RTL

+The Verilog model in `verilog/` is a **synchronous behavioral model intended for functional verification**: the `clk` signal discretizes the protocol phases (local sum and classification, flag emission, reception and correction) into simulation cycles.
+It does **not** constitute a physical global-clock requirement of the protocol.
+Inter-nucleus coordination relies exclusively on the flag handshake (`flag_out`/`flag_ready`, `flag_in`/`flag_valid`), a two-wire completion-signaling primitive that can be realized without any shared time base — e.g., self-timed completion detection, GALS integration, or bundled-data asynchronous logic.
+The clock-free claim refers to the protocol specification; the clocked RTL is one convenient verification vehicle for it.

 ## Repository structure

 - `verilog/` — RTL: `carry_nucleus.v` (cell), `carry_chain.v` (chain of N